build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(guide)
 ```

 To finish our experiment, let’s generate a quiz based on the materials covered in the video.
-This quiz will help us assess our understanding and retention of the content.
+The quiz will assess our understanding of the content.

 ```python
 response = openai.ChatCompletion.create(